alirezazarabi/tutorials/rabbit-mq/publisher-confirms-spring-rabbit/README.md

 ### What is it?
 Using standard AMQP 0-9-1, the only way to guarantee that a message isn't lost is by using transactions. make the channel transactional then for each message or set of messages publish, commit.
-In this case, transactions are unnecessarily heavyweight and decrease throughput by a factor of 250.
+Transactions are unnecessarily heavyweight and decrease throughput by a factor of 250.
 To remedy this, a confirmation mechanism was introduced.

 ### When use it?
 Publish confirm has a performance impact, keep in mind that it is required if the publisher needs